FudaWiki/fudawiki-files/hanafuda/games/poka.md

 # Setup
-The game uses a 48-card Hanafuda deck.
+The game uses a standard 48-card Hanafuda deck.

 Players determine first who is the dealer.
-The dealer then shuffles the cards and deals **6** cards to each player, and **1** card on the field face up (this becomes the **discard pile**).
-The remaining cards are put beside the field face down as the **draw pile**.
+The dealer then shuffles the cards and deals **6** cards to each player, and **1** card on the table face up (this becomes the **discard pile**).
+The remaining cards are put on the table face down as the **draw pile**.

 ![poka_setup.png](/suryongfiles/poka_setup.png =400x)